 - Petrie-Flom Center, Harvard Law School, 23 Everett St., Room 327

 Cristine holds a PhD in Religious and Theological Studies from Boston University.
 Her research focused on American religious history, intolerance in the United States, and representations of minorities in American culture.
-Since 2015, she has served as a member of the American Academy of Religion's Applied Religious Studies Working Group, which aims to expand discussion of careers for people with graduate training in the humanities beyond the traditional tenure track and to increase the AAR's resources for those who are exploring and pursuing such careers.
-The group was formally recognized by the AAR's Board of Directors in January 2017, with Cristine slated to serve as Chair from 2017 to 2020.
+Since 2015, she has served as a member of the American Academy of Religion's Applied Religious Studies Committee, which aims to expand discussion of careers for people with graduate training in the humanities beyond the traditional tenure track and to increase the AAR's resources for those who are exploring and pursuing such careers.
+The committee was formally recognized by the AAR's Board of Directors in January 2017, with Cristine slated to serve as Chair from 2017 to 2020.

 Since January 2017, Cristine has also volunteered for the Boston Area Rape Crisis Center as a member of the Community Awareness and Prevention Services (CAPS) team, which provides education and training at secondary schools and on college campuses, as well as to businesses, social services providers, community-based organizations, and communities on how to respond appropriately to survivors of sexual assault and how to foster cultures in our communities that reduce the occurrence of sexual violence in the first place.